 Why you might want to clear your cache

 Clearing your cache might not be completely necessary, nor need to be done often.
 However, clearing your browser’s cache can prove fruitful for several reasons.
-First off, purging the stored data in your cache automatically forces your browser to seek and retrieve the most recent webpage elements instead of recycling the same old components, whether they’re up-to-date with the developer’s standards or not.
+First off, purging the stored data in your cache forces your browser to seek and retrieve the most recent webpage elements instead of recycling the same old components, whether they’re up to date with the developer’s standards or not.

-Furthermore, resetting your cache will potentially help in the event of 404, 502, and other errors that may possibly result from a corrupt cache, and clear any private data you have stored in the form of login IDs, passwords, and additional sensitive information you’d rather not save on your machine.
+Furthermore, resetting your cache will potentially help in the event of 404, 502, and other errors that may result from a corrupt cache.
+You can also clear any private data you have stored in the form of login IDs, passwords, and additional sensitive info you’d prefer not to save on your machine.
 It’s also a simple trick you can employ to shed any unnecessary data, which could slow down your browser.

 Clear the cache in Google Chrome

 Step 1: Launch Google Chrome and click the Chrome menu icon represented by three horizontal bars in the upper-right corner of the browser window, and click Settings near the bottom of the resulting drop-down menu.

 Step 2: Then, click the link for Privacy and Security in the left sidebar.
 You’ll then want to click that and look for the Clear Browsing Data option.
 Click it, and make sure the box for Cached Images and Files is checked.
 You can uncheck the other boxes for Browsing History or Cookies and Other Site Data, Passwords, Autofill Form Data, and so on … unless you also want to delete these at the same time for privacy reasons.